 - While the dough is rising, make your apple filling.
 Place the butter and lemon juice in a 10-12-inch cast iron pan over medium heat.
 Place the chopped apple pieces and the brown sugar into the pan.

 - Cook the apples over medium-high heat for about 10-15 minutes, until slightly soft.
-Dissolve the cornstarch in very warm water and pour over the apple mixture.
+Dissolve the cornstarch in cold water and pour over the apple mixture.
 Let bubble and thicken.
 Stirring occasionally with a wooden spoon so it does not burn.

 - Remove from the heat once it's thickened and add the cinnamon and nutmeg.
 The apple mixture will thicken as it cools.
 Let cool completely.